KolbeML/StockStalker/README.md

 # StockStalker
 HackUMBC Project Fall '17

-This project is a desktop app that will display historical stock data - provide a dollar amount and select two stocks, and the app will display how your investment would have fared, and which stock would have been a better choice.
+This project is a desktop app that will display historical stock data over a period of user's choice.
+It allows the user to select two stocks and compare how the investment would have fared, and which stock would have been a better choice.
+Historical data helps the user to make wise decision when they invest in furture stocks.